phofl/phofl.github.io/content/posts/cow_optimizations.md

 This would get rid of this problem.
 It's still an open proposal and might go into a different direction.
-That said, this only pertains to columns that are actually changed, all other columns are returned as views anyway.
+That said, this only pertains to columns that are actually changed; all other columns are returned as views anyway.
 This means that only one copy is copied if your value is only found in one column.

+## Conclusion

+We investigate how CoW changes pandas internal behavior and how this will translate to improvements in your code.
+Many methods will get faster with CoW, while we will see a slowdown in a couple of indexing related operations.
+Previously, these operations always operated inplace which might have produced side effects.
+These are gone with CoW and a modification on one DataFrame object will never impact any other.

+The next post in this series will explain how you can update your code to be compliant with CoW.
+Also, we will explain which patterns to avoid in the future.

+Thank you for reading.
+Feel free to reach out to share your thoughts and feedback about Copy-on-Write.